socratools/socranop/HACKING.md

 ### Set up and use pipenv

 `pipenv install --dev`
-- Sets up an appropriate virtual environment and installs all appropriate development packages
+- Sets up an appropriate virtual environment, installs all appropriate development packages, and egg-links to our source directory so that the virtualenv will actually use the source files from this source directory.

 `tools/link_system_libs`
 - Set up a symlink to your system's 'gi' lib which isn't otherwise available